jrkaupert/cs-webdev-notes/YDKJS/scope-and-closures/ch3.md

 from polluting the enclosing scope

 ### Anonymous vs. Named ###
-- Function expressions can be anonymous, where `function(..)` is called with no name identifier
+- **Function expressions** can be anonymous, where `function(..)` is called with no name identifier
-- Function declarations must have a name
+- **Function declarations**, on the other hand, must have a name
 - Anonymous functions are commonly used, but have several drawbacks:
   - No useful name for stack trace debugging
-  - With no name, recusion requires the use of a now-deprecated `arguments.callee` reference
+  - With no name, recursion requires the use of a now-deprecated `arguments.callee` reference
   - No useful name makes code less readable/understandable.
 Descriptive names help self-document
-- *Inline function expressions* are very useful.
+- **Inline function expressions** are very useful.
 Adding a name to them fixes all of the drawbacks of anonymous functions while keeping all the benefits:

 ```js